 A collaboration with Marco Buongiorno Nardelli (NCSU) led to the Landauer transport applications, in collaboration with Arrigo Calzolari and Andrea Ferretti at the University of Modena (see here) [REF] and Young-Su Lee at MIT [REF].
 Thygesen and Jacobsen (CAMP, Copenhagen) have led analogous developments centered around the DACAPO code.

 In 2006 the code was rewritten in Fortran90 - restructured, extended and optimised - by Arash Mostofi and Jonathan Yates, Research Fellows at the University of Cambridge, and postdoctoral researchers in the groups of Nicola Marzari and Ivo Souza, respectively.
-Stefano de Gironcoli and Malgorzata Wierzbowska have interfaced Wannier90 to operate seamlessly with Quantum-Espresso.
+Stefano de Gironcoli and Malgorzata Wierzbowska interfaced Wannier90 to operate seamlessly with Quantum-Espresso.
 Interfaces to many other electronic structure codes were written over the following years.

 The formalism has seen many and diverse applications: linear-scaling quantum Monte-Carlo (Williamson, Hood and Grossman, LLNL), photonic crystals (Whittaker and Croucher, Garcia-Martin and Wolfle), metal-insulator interfaces (Stengel and Spaldin), and as an efficient interpolator for the anomalous Hall effect (Wang, Yates, Souza and Vanderbilt) and electron-phonon couplings (Giustino, Yates and Souza), to cite only a few.